 Gutter Magazine - The Pink Blackout

-Neha Maqsood recalls a conversation with a cardiac patient as she reflects on the different elements of life which can make it a tragic one.
+Neha Maqsood recalls a conversation with a cardiac patient for the 21st Issue of Gutter.

 that falling, pink blur primed you